 First Frame: 10 + 6 (2nd throw)= 16

 Second Frame: 16+ 6 + 2 = 24

 Even the best bowlers sometimes miss those pesky pins or fall prey to the notorious ‘Gutter Ball’.

-A gutter ball is what happens when your ball falls off the lane into one of the two gutters on each side of the alley and sadly, they are worth no points.
+A gutter ball is what happens when your ball falls off the lane into one of the two gutters on each side of the alley and sadly, they aren’t worth any points.

 Sometimes even if you roll straight and true you still miss that last pin, and with no points gained during your throw, you soon see a ‘-‘ mark on your scorecard.